kameramen0106/The_Dark_Hordes_Revised/README.md

 # The Dark Hordes Revised
-This is the revised version of the campaign The Dark Hordes for Battle for Wesnoth. **So far only 2 scenarios are playable.** Currently still under active development and may undergo significant changes.
+This is the revised version of the campaign The Dark Hordes for the Battle for Wesnoth. **So far only 2 scenarios are playable.** Currently still under active development and may undergo significant changes.

-Note: The campaign is unfinished at this time.
+Note: the campaign is unfinished at this time.
 This repository is **not** for players, but for developers to share the code and version status.